webbersmak/emplore/README.md

 });
 ```

 Enable Intellisense: put "emplore.intellisense.js" into the same directory as "emplore.js".
-Then add "<reference path="emplore.js" />" to the top of "_references.js".
+Then add "emplore.js" to the top of "_references.js".

 The main module does not need to return anything.
 The "window.onload" event starts the activation of the modules.